Ask AI

 Output

 • Result: The name of the variable where the newly created object will be stored.
-This object will have the structure defined by your chosen "Data Format" and contain the data extracted from your "String to Convert".
+This object will have the structure you defined with the chosen Data-format, populated with the values from your input string.

 Execution Flow